OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 ### Project Overview
 ---

+This data analysis project aims to provide insights into the sales performance of an e-commerce company over the years 2016, 2017 and 2018 based upon the following five perspectives:

+1. Order Analysis
+2.

-This data analysis project aims to provide insights into the sales performance of an e-commerce company over the past year.
-By analyzing various aspoects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the overall brazilian e-commerce atmosphere.

 AN IMAGE COULD ALSO GO HERE TO SHOW THE AUDIENCE HOW OUR ENDGAME PROJECT WORK VISUALLY LOOKS LIKE